religiosa1/en_ru_le_bot/README.md

   is supplied.

 ### Admin-Only Commands
+- /settings display current bot settings

 - /alarm Toggle notifications about day change on/off

   With alarm on, bot will notify about English/Russian day changes.

 - /langchecks Toggle language checks on/off

   If langchecks are disabled, bot won't check message language, or send notifications about day changes.
 This basically disables the bot, outside of settings commands, or displaying rules.

 - /forcelang ["en"|"ru"] Force a specific language